The causes of hair loss vary from one sex to another. Besides, the causes of losing hair are different from children and adults.

 The causes of hair loss in women vary, being the most common a hereditary condition called female pattern baldness, or androgenetic alopecia.
 While in some men's hair loss occurs gradually, as they are getting older, in women becomes visible as thinning hair.

-Androgenetic alopecia is also one of the causes of hair loss triggered by the ovary or tumors of the pituitary gland, because it is caused by the secretion of the androgen hormone, and that causes hair loss in women.
+Androgenetic alopecia is also one of the causes of hair loss, triggered by the ovary, or pituitary gland tumors, because it is caused by the secretion of the androgen hormone, and that causes hair loss in women.

 The problem is, another hormone, testosterone, is not exclusive to males, nor is it the result of testosterone becoming DHT.
 Unfortunately for women, even a small part of this process causes them to suffer hair loss.

-Polycystic Ovary Syndrome or PCOS are another condition that causes hair to fall in women.
-Symptoms include irregular or not having menstrual periods at all, infertility, acne, pain in the pelvic zone, patchy, and discolored skin, and excessive facial or body hair.
+Polycystic Ovary Syndrome, or PCOS are another condition that causes hair to fall in women.
+Symptoms include irregular, or not having menstrual periods at all, infertility, acne, pelvic zone pain, patchy, and discolored skin, and excessive facial or body hair.

 I know it's difficult to visualize children hair loss as a normal thing, because it's not.
 In fact, only the 3 percent of the children population have hair loss, bald spots, or some kind of thinning hair.

 Children's hair loss is frustrating not only to the children but for their parents as well.
-The good news is that, in the little ones most causes of hair loss are temporary, and the hair usually grows back by itself.
+The good news for the little ones, is that most causes of hair loss are temporary, and the hair usually grows back by itself.
 At least, it's refreshing to know that.